 Zurich.

-We have set out a series of due diligence questions you need to address with each of your A V C provider(s), your pensions administration software providers and your integrated service provider (I S P), depending on your approach ie multiple source or single source.
+We have set out a series of due diligence questions you should address with each of your A V C provider(s), your pensions administration software providers and your integrated service provider (I S P), depending on your approach ie multiple source or single source.
 These are set out in appendix 5.

 Disclaimer